mitsuba-renderer/drjit/docs/unused/gpu.rst

 Observe the two ``cuda_trace_append`` log messages, which begin to reveal the mechanics underlying the GPU backend: neither of these two operations has actually occurred at this point.
-Instead, Enoki simply queued this computation for later execution using an assembly-like intermediate language named `NVIDIA PTX <https://docs.nvidia.com/cuda/parallel-thread-execution/index.html>`_.
+Instead, Dr.Jit simply queued this computation for later execution using an assembly-like intermediate language named `NVIDIA PTX <https://docs.nvidia.com/cuda/parallel-thread-execution/index.html>`_.